By Celina Blandford

 Building your cold frame

 My first cold frame was 4′ x 4′ x 8′ pink foam room in my garage (similar to this) which worked great, and my trees made it through the winter!
-After that first successful winter, I acquired more trees that year, lots of trees, and I quickly realized that my cold frame was not going to cut it anymore.
+After that first successful winter, I acquired more trees that year, lots of trees, and I quickly realized that my small cold frame was not going to cut it anymore.

 Image Right: Newly added LED lighting for conifers and peg board was added to back of the bench to store tools.